onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

    The xNF **MUST** deliver event records to ONAP using the common transport mechanisms and protocols defined in this document.

-The term ‘Event Record’ is used throughout this document to represent various forms of telemetry or instrumentation made available by the xNFs including, faults, status events, various other types of xNF measurements and logs.
+The term 'Event Record' is used throughout this document to represent various forms of telemetry or instrumentation made available by the xNFs including, faults, status events, various other types of xNF measurements and logs.